 The reality, though?
 Athleisure is IN and sneakers are a wonderful accessory to wear in Paris!
 I actually find high heels a rare sight in Western Europe (even at nightclubs!).
-To blend in with locals, choose white sneakers like these or go for a pair of Adidas or Vejas – I keep seeing them everywhere in Europe lately.
+To blend in with locals, go for a pair of Adidas or Vejas – I keep seeing them everywhere in Europe lately.

-Boots: If sneakers aren’t your jam, then go for ankle boots like these (they’re also waterproof!).
+Boots: If sneakers aren’t your jam, then go for ankle boots like these.
 Calf boots are also amazing for Paris in winter because they’ll add an extra layer over your legs.

 If you’re going to pack an essential, make it a travel umbrella.
-Rain is common in Paris during the winter, and an umbrella to keep you dry while waiting in line to get into attractions is a must.
+Rain is common in Paris during the winter months, and an umbrella to keep you dry while waiting in line to get into attractions is a must.

 Purse or backpack

-A portable charger so you can charge your phone on the go and never run out of battery while sightseeing in Paris.
-I love this one from Anker because it’s super light and lasts forever.
+- Portable charger so you can charge your phone on the go and never run out of battery, I’ve always used this one and have yet to make a complaint.

-I’m also obsessed with this phone-charging passport holder by Lovie Style (it’s available in other colors, too!)
+- I’m also currently obsessed with this phone-charging passport holder by Lovie Style.

 Packing cubes compress clothes (while organizing them, too!) so you can get more space in your luggage.
 I love these ones from Ebags.